Smartling/ml-text/toy-data-tutorial/README.md

 Were you learn how to train SVM classifier and identify files by their content.

-Follow this guide to generate the model files in format expected by **ml-text** library.
+Follow this guide to generate the model files expected by **ml-text** library.

 Prerequisites